IyarLin/imputing_labels_with_model_predictions/imputing_labels_with_model_predictions.md

 </tr>
 <tr class="even">
 <td align="center">new large model</td>
-<td align="center">0.9976</td>
+<td align="center">0.9856</td>
 </tr>
 </tbody>
 </table>

-We can see that while both models improved, the model with the imputed labels improved less.
+We can see that while both models improved, the large model with imputed labels improved less than the small model using only the observations with labels.

 Conclusion
 ==========